uwdata/mosaic/docs/core/index.md

 ## Selections

-A _Selection_ is a specialized Param that manages one or more _predicates_: Boolean-valued query expressions.
+A _selection_ is a specialized param that manages one or more _predicates_: Boolean-valued query expressions.
 Selections expose a `predicate(client)` function that takes a client as input and returns a resolved predicate for filtering the client's data.

 Interaction components update selections by providing a _clause_, an object consisting of the _source_ component providing the clause, a set of _clients_ associated with the clause, a query _predicate_ (e.g, the range predicate `column BETWEEN 0 AND 1`), a corresponding _value_ (e.g., the range array `[0,1]`), and an optional _schema_ providing clause metadata.